apple2e/Reset-ACLs/README.md

 Exasperated Description:

-1. Asks for home folder, must contain Desktop, Documents, Downloads, Movies, Music, Pictures and Public (the old Sites folder is not handled in this script, it was causing errors and it hasn't been used since Mac OS 10.7).
+1. Asks for home folder.

-2. Extracts AccountName from the UserFolder
+2. Asks for account name (same as home folder name)

 3. Shell script removes all ACLs on UserFolder